PhD, University of Saskatchewan, 1988

 Dr. Paul Hewitt is a Professor in the Department of Psychology at the University of British Columbia.
 He is registered clinical psychologist and completed his clinical internship at the University of Washington, School of Medicine in Seattle, Washington.

-He is a Fellow of the Canadian Psychological Association and of the Association's Section on Clinical Psychology.
-Dr. Hewitt was cited as one of the top 10 Canadian clinical psychology professors for research productivity.
-He has published over 200 research papers, books, and chapters on perfectionism, psychopathology, and psychotherapy.
+He is a Fellow of the Canadian Psychological Association and of the Association’s Section on Clinical Psychology.
+Dr. Hewitt was cited as one of the top 10 Canadian clinical psychology professors for research productivity and was recently awarded the Donald O. Hebb Award for Distinguished Contributions to Psychology as a Science by the Canadian Psychological Association.
+He has published over 300 research papers, books, and chapters on perfectionism, psychopathology, and psychotherapy.

 Hewitt, P. L., Flett, G. L., Mikail, S. F., Kealy, D., & Zhang, L. (2018).
 Perfectionism in the Therapeutic Context: The Perfectionism Social Disconnection Model and Clinical Process and Outcome.
 In J. Stoeber (Ed.)
 The Psychology of Perfectionism: Theory, Research, Applications.
 New York: Routledge.